 9) Explore Local Cuisine with a Secret Food Tour

 Whether you want to learn more about Lisbon’s culinary history or you just want to find the best foods to eat in this city, there are food tours available that cover a variety of great dishes.

-Secret Food Tours will show you the best local foodie spots, which includes approximately 5 - 7 stops and samples such as local cheeses, meats, fish, and pastries.
+Secret Food Tours will show you the best local foodie spots, which include approximately 5 - 7 stops and samples such as local cheeses, meats, fish, and pastries.

-This tour also includes drinks, like the Portuguese liqueur known as ginjinha that is made from sour cherries.
+This tour also includes drinks, like the Portuguese liqueur known as ginjinha, which is made from sour cherries.

 This 3.5-hour walking tour will give you lots of insight into the local culture thanks to their food!

 Purchase the Lisbon Secret Food Tour or learn more.